How To Study Logical Reasoning For LSAT India 2024?

 4. Practice a lot, and I mean a lot.

-5. Try to visualisation technique.
+5. Try the visualization technique.

 6. Think outside the box.